eylloztek/stm32-pid-temperature-controller/README.md

    - `menu.h`
    - `menu.c`
    - SSD1306 source files
+4. Use the linker script version that reserves the last Flash sector for PID storage.
-4. Build the project.
+5. Build the project.
-5. Flash the firmware to the STM32 board.
+6. Flash the firmware to the STM32 board.

 ---